Illinois State University

 1. place the item on the Senate or Faculty Caucus agenda;

-3. send it back to the internal committee, in some cases with recommendation to return to an external committee;
+2. send it back to the internal committee, in some cases with recommendation to return to an external committee;

-4. assign it to another committee (internal or external);
+3. assign it to another committee (internal or external);

-5. send it to an ex-officio member for further investigation.
+4. send it to an ex-officio member for further investigation.

 Normally, an external committee will submit an item to the internal committee to which it reports and not directly to the Executive Committee.
 The internal committee will then submit the proposed item or a revised proposed item to the Executive Committee for consideration for placement on a Senate or Caucus agenda as an information item.
 The Executive Committee will consider placement on a Senate or Caucus agenda, and either confirm, return to one of the originating committees for further review, or assign per I.B.1 for additional review.

 The Executive Committee may propose that an item assigned to the committee of the whole be moved from the Review & Circulation Stage to the Information Stage.
+In unusual circumstances, an item may be moved from the Review and Circulation Stage to the Information Stage by a two-thirds vote of the Senate or Faculty Caucus.

 D. The Action Stage